willstepp/dogs-of-santiago/dos.md

 Ben walked over to a small group next to the dartboard.
 They all looked up hazily, as if they had been well drunk for some time.

 "Fulbrights.
-Will," Ben introduced, setting the tray of drinks down on a small table between them, "Will. the Fulbrights of Chile in all their glory."
+Will," Ben introduced, setting the tray of drinks down on a small table between them, "Will. the Fulbrights of Chile in all their majesty."

 "Are you guys related then?"